NiteProtocol/Property/README.md

-# Smart contracts V4
+# Dtravel Smart Contracts

-This repository contains the core smart contracts for Dtravel Booking Service, using **Nite Tokens**.
+This repository contains the core smart contracts for Dtravel's On-Chain Infrastructure.

 ## Prerequisites